 To steal a page from Deadspin here are some deleted scenes, stuff not good enough to get their own post.

 Created on February 12, 2009 is posting an expunged record associated with my name as part of a listing.
 I am asking out of professional courtesy that you please remove it from the article.
 The allegations that you reference in item ten were false, anyway, and the posting you make can be edited to use something else in item 10.
-Continue reading »
+Read the rest of this entry »